-As an owner/driver himself Mike can be found on track at Historic F1 Events around Europe, and the US West Coast.
+As an F1 Owner/Driver himself, Mike purchased what remained of the Benetton F1 Team in 2014, he can be found on track at Historic Motorsport Events around Europe, and the US West Coast.

 His highly successful inaugural exhibition at Dadiani Fine Art of Cork Street, Mayfair, was extended for an unprecedented seven weeks, and sold out in the summer of 2017.

 Mike creates the sculptures at his cottage workshop in Suffolk, each one from a complete race used F1 exhaust system, primarily those mounted to the infamous Ferrari 056 engine.
 A perfectly balanced V8 that revved to 19,000rpm and made the noise we all miss from F1.

 Outside of the industry it is little known that an exhaust system is often a "Race Consumable", therefore a piece can often be traced back to where and by whom it was used.

 Deliberately reflecting the shape of a musical instrument, the pieces are a homage to the beautiful noise the inconel pipework originally created.